 A miter saw is without a doubt the best option for those who need accurate miter and bevel cuts in wood.
 In addition, you can also cut softer materials such as plastic or aluminum with the miter saw.

-Don’t get me wrong: table saws can make the same cuts as miter saws, but there is one significant difference.
+Don’t get me wrong: table saws can also make cuts in aluminum or plastic as miter saws, but there is one significant difference.
 When making accurate cuts with a table saw, the possibility of error increases significantly more than when using a miter saw.
 A table saw also takes much longer to make a precise compound cut.

 To make the same cut as a miter saw, a table saw requires additional accessories such as a crosscut slide and a miter gauge with extensions.
 This necessitates a little more planning and effort.
 When it comes to accuracy, the miter saw is the better choice.